aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-azure-function.md

 All incoming transactions get evaluated to determine if they are fraudulant or not based on our traine ML.NET Machine Learning Model.
 This prediction occurs in an Azure Function that we will go ahead and deploy.

+### Prerequisites
+- Visual Studio 2017/2019 or Visual Studio code with Azure Toolkit and Azure Function's extensions

 ### Deploy
 To deploy the Azure Function, please follow the steps listed below: